rdinizcal/sa-bsn/README.md

 1) Use our ready-to-go Ubuntu Virtual Machine (https://drive.google.com/file/d/1G1A5_VIuqTvzTUchiGsM7bAMVYl6eE15/view)

     1.1.
-Download mount the .iso with your favorite VM Manager (tested with VirtualBox)
+Download mount the .vbox with your favorite VM Manager (recommended VirtualBox)

     1.2.
 Execute the SA-BSN (see 2.2)